Kranf99/IOKranf/README.md

 # Closing notes.

-The library is under "MIT License", so that anybody can use it for free!
+The library is under "MIT License", so that anybody can use it for free!<br>
-Don't hesitate to contact me if you want to propose some improvements the libary!
+Don't hesitate to contact me if you want to propose some improvements the libary!<br>
 Have fun!

 Frank